Maui’s Coral Reefs: 7 Ways to Help

 Final Thought

-Banyan Tree Divers Maui exists because Maui possesses so much underwater beauty.
-The coral reefs surrounding Maui are our home away from home, and we are desperate to protect them.
-If you found any of this information enlightening or helpful, please SHARE.
-Talk about protection with your friends, call your mom to tell her how much you want to save coral reefs, be creative, and put your passion into action!
+The coral reefs surrounding Maui make a home for our favorite ocean animals and should have strict protections.
+If you found any of this information enlightening or helpful, please SHARE our blog, talk about helping corals with friends, call your mom to tell her how much you want to save coral reefs, be creative, and put your passion into action!

 One person can make a difference, and everyone should try. – JFK